KiyoshiKAWASAKI/pami_osr/README.md

 # MSDNet-PyTorch

-This repository contains the PyTorch implementation of the paper [Multi-Scale Dense Networks for Resource Efficient Image Classification](https://arxiv.org/pdf/1703.09844.pdf)
+This is the code for paper: [Measuring Human Perception to Improve Open Set Recognition](https://arxiv.org/abs/2209.03519).

+Please cite this paper if you find it useful.
 Citation:

-    @inproceedings{huang2018multi,
-        title={Multi-scale dense networks for resource efficient image classification}, author={Huang, Gao and Chen, Danlu and Li, Tianhong and Wu, Felix and van der Maaten, Laurens and Weinberger, Kilian Q}, journal={ICLR},
-        year={2018}
-    }
+    @misc{huang2023measuring,
+          title={Measuring Human Perception to Improve Open Set Recognition}, author={Jin Huang and Derek Prijatelj and Justin Dulay and Walter Scheirer}, year={2023},
+          journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI)}

 # Dependencies:

-## Please open a new branch based on this branch if you need to modify anything or doing another task with this code.
+For the most updated method, please look at ```debug_loss``` branch.

+For training our loss with ResNet, please check out ```resnet``` branch.

 Please create a new environent using anoconda and install all required packages.

     `conda create -n <environment-name> --file requirement.txt`

 # Data

 We use Json files for the data loader.
-Our data preprocessing is rather complex.
-Please contact Jin Huang if you need our data file or want to completely reproduce our data, and she will offer more detailed instructions.
+All our training and testing data are available on google drive here: https://drive.google.com/drive/folders/1f6unxlmDCHXvxtna5DIeQnIB_H_EHbBf?usp=sharing

+If you are interested in how the data was prepared, check out the detail code scripts under ```utils```.

 # Training and validation

 ## Change the parameters

+Main changes before training: ```save_path_base``` and all paths for data on your own server.

-In either pipeline.py or known_pipeline.py, look at the following parameters at the very beginning of the scripts:
+In ```pipeline_openset.py```, look at the following parameters at the very beginning of the scripts and change them as preferred:

 - use_performance_loss
 - use_exit_loss